Potomac River Tunnel Project Mobilizes Construction Site at Capital Crescent Trail

 Map of the Potomac River Tunnel and the construction site locations.

 The Potomac River Tunnel is the next major phase of the DC Clean Rivers Project.
-The project consists of constructing a large-diameter deep sewer tunnel, diversion facilities, drop shafts, and support structures to capture potential combined sewer overflows (CSOs) from existing outfalls along the Potomac River and convey them to the Blue Plains Advanced Wastewater Treatment Plant.
-The project is required to reduce CSOs that contribute to water quality impairment of the Potomac River and ultimately Chesapeake Bay; and to comply with the 2005 Federal Consent Decree entered by DC Water, the District of Columbia, the US Environmental Protection Agency, and the US Department of Justice, as amended in January 2016.
+The project consists of constructing a large-diameter deep sewer tunnel, diversion facilities, drop shafts, and support structures to capture potential combined overflows of sewage and stormwater from existing locations along the Potomac River and convey them to the Blue Plains Advanced Wastewater Treatment Plant.
+The project is required to reduce wastewater overflows that contribute to water quality impairment of the Potomac River and ultimately Chesapeake Bay; and to comply with the 2005 Federal Consent Decree entered by DC Water, the District of Columbia, the US Environmental Protection Agency, and the US Department of Justice, as amended in January 2016.

-During large rain events, CSOs are released untreated into the Potomac River from CSO outfalls when the system's capacity is exceeded.
-CSOs impair water quality by increasing water bacteria levels, contributing to low dissolved oxygen impacting aquatic life, and increasing the amount of trash in waterways.
-An estimated 654 million gallons of CSOs currently enter the Potomac River in a year of average rainfall.
-The proposed controls are estimated to reduce the volume of CSOs to the Potomac River by 93% and reduce their frequency from approximately 74 events to 4 events in a year of average rainfall.
+During large rain events, untreated stormwater and wastewater are released into the Potomac River when the system's capacity is exceeded.
+These overflows impair water quality by increasing water bacteria levels, contributing to low dissolved oxygen impacting aquatic life, and increasing the amount of trash in waterways.
+An estimated 654 million gallons of combined stormwater and sewage overflows into the Potomac River in a year of average rainfall.
+The proposed controls are estimated to reduce the volume released to the Potomac River by 93% and reduce their frequency from approximately 74 events to 4 events in a year of average rainfall.

 Additional Information